vipermcs/btools/README.md

 Citation:

 - Campos M. btools: Basic collection of tools for analytical work.
 2021-Jul-25. https://github.com/vipermcs/btools .
+- Please, do quote also the original source references for the data and formulas applicable to your usage.

 Comments:

+My work is just a light shim and wrangling of the source data and formulas, useful for data analysis.
-Full documentation is being developed.
+More documentation is being developed.
 A newer version is planned (with some breaking changes), converging into a package or set of packages.